Get Tech Tips

 Just looking at that image makes my eyes hurt a little.
 Now, imagine how intense the light would be if we stared at it in person.
 The “flash burns” you’ll get from working on arcing equipment without eye protection will damage your corneas.

 The cornea is the transparent part of your eye that covers your pupil and helps refract light; it contains several layers of sensitive membranous tissue.
-Although the cornea can repair itself after it gets damaged or infected, corneal damage and infections can be excruciating.
+Although the cornea can repair itself after getting damaged or infected, corneal damage and infections can be excruciating.

 “Cornea” by National Institutes of Health (NIH) is licensed with CC BY-NC 2.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-nc/2.0/